The Android Platform Security Model (2023): Implementation

-Despite its deficiencies, the UID sandbox laid the groundwork and is still the primary enforcement mechanism that separates apps from each other.
-It has proven to be a solid foundation upon which to add additional sandbox restrictions.
-These shortcomings have been mitigated in a number of ways over subsequent releases, especially through the addition of MAC policies with SElinux in enforcing mode starting with Android~5, but also including many other mechanisms such as runtime permissions and attack surface reduction (cf.\ Table~\ref{tab:application-sandboxing-improvements}).
+The primary UID sandbox limitations have been mitigated in a number of ways over subsequent releases, especially through the addition of MAC policies with SELinux in enforcing mode starting with Android~5, but also including many other mechanisms such as attack surface reduction (cf.\ Tables~\ref{tab:application-sandboxing-improvements} and~\ref{tab:application-sandboxing-improvements-perm}).
 In addition to SELinux, \texttt{seccomp} filters complement the MAC policy on a different level of syscall granularity.
 While the Chrome app is currently the main user of fine-grained \texttt{seccomp} filters, others can also use them to internally minimize attack surface for their components.

 Another particular example for the interplay between DAC and MAC policies and changes based on lessons learned are the more recent restrictions to \texttt{ioctl}, \texttt{/proc}, and \texttt{/sys} since Android~7.
-As described more generally in section~\ref{subsec:consent}, limiting access to such internal interfaces improves app compatibility between platform versions and supports easier internal refactoring.
-For these kernel interfaces, restricting access had another benefit towards user privacy: while few apps used these kernel interfaces for legitimate purposes that could not be fulfilled with existing Android APIs, they were also abused by other apps for side-channel attacks~\cite{236300} on data not otherwise accessible through their lack of required Android permissions (e.g.\ network hardware MAC addresses).
+As described more generally in Section~\ref{subsec:authorization}, limiting access to such internal interfaces improves app compatibility between platform versions and supports easier internal refactoring.
+For these kernel interfaces, restricting access had another benefit towards user privacy: while few apps used these kernel interfaces for legitimate purposes that could not be fulfilled with existing Android APIs, they were also abused by other apps for side-channel attacks~\cite{chen2014peeking, spreitzer2018procharvester, 236300, tuncay2020see} on data not otherwise accessible through their lack of required Android permissions (e.g.\ network hardware MAC addresses).
 Restricting access to these interfaces to follow an allow- instead of block-list approach is therefore a logical development in line with the defense-in-depth principle.

 Rooting, as defined above, has the main aim of enabling certain apps and their processes to break out of this application sandbox in the sense of granting ``root'' user privileges~\cite{paper-iwssi2011}, which override the DAC rules (but not automatically MAC policies, which led to extended rooting schemes with processes intentionally exempt from MAC restrictions).
 Malware may try to apply these rooting approaches through temporary or permanent exploits and therefore bypass the application sandbox.